 Quit Your Whining

-One alternative is for men to frame their vulnerability in terms of masculinity’s affect on women.
+One alternative is for men to frame their vulnerability in terms of masculinity’s effect on women.
 But men’s ability to speak authentically about their issues is limited if showing vulnerability must be carefully calculated to remain within other people’s comfort zones.
 So most men avoid gender issues like the plague.

 But this comes at a cost.
 Boys are falling far behind girls in school, but little is being done to address it.
 And almost four in five suicides are male, but we resist talking about suicide as a gender issue.
 Instead, it’s pointed out that while women attempt suicide more often, men use more lethal methods.
 Which is as insightful as saying that people who drive faster get more speeding tickets.